hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 By default `hoodie.store.validate` only checks for a valid object `type` and object `id`.
 The `type` as well as the `id` may not contain any slash ("/").
 This is due to the format, hoodie stores your object into the database.
 Every stored database entry has an internal identifier.
-It is a combination of both, formated as *"type/id"*.
+It is a combination of both, formatted as *"type/id"*.
 Therefore it is absolutely permitted to have a slashes in neither of both.

 All other characters are allowed, though it might be the best, to stick with alphabetical characters and numbers.
 But you are still free to choose.